Purpose of this Privacy Notice

 This privacy notice explains what information we collect about you, how we store this information, how we share this information and how we keep it safe and confidential.
 We want you to be confident that your information is kept safe, secure and for you to understand how and why we use it.

-The Stronger Communities Fund will support Knowsley’s community and voluntary groups to contribute to the Council priorities set out in the Knowsley Council Plan 2022/25.
-The Fund will provide organisations with an opportunity to apply for funds for new project ideas, and funds to sustain and grow established activity.
+The Winter Wellness Grant Programme will support Knowsley’s community and voluntary groups to contribute to the Council priorities set out in the Knowsley Council Plan 2022/25.
+The Programme will provide organisations with an opportunity to apply for funds for new project ideas, and funds to sustain and grow established activity to support residents over the winter period.

 The Knowsley Council Plan 2022-2025 has a clear vision of “Supporting Knowsley’s People and Communities to Thrive” and is focused around three key priorities:-